jankuca/flowon/README.md

 	</body>
 	</html>

+### Helpers

+The templating system is extensible via so called helpers.
+Those are basically functions available in the template files.

+Each helper is defined in a separate file in the `app_dir/helpers` directory.

+As an example, here is a code for a helper that converts an unix timestamp to the UTC date format:

+	// app_dir/helper/unix2utc.js

+	exports.helper = function (unix) {
+		return new Date(unix * 1000).toUTCString();
+	};

+> Note that every helper function has to be assigned to the `helper` property of the module's `exports` object.
+The actual function name is taken from the filename.

+There is maybe no need to show the usage in a template file -- it's as simple as:

+	// *.ejs

+	<p>Posted on <%= unix2utc(1234567890) %>.</p>

 ## Caching

 The framework provides a very simple way to cache data.
 The Cache class can also interact with the widely used Memcached service.